flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     {== Press "Set From Throttle" on both sides. ==}

 ??? note "How to Calibrate: Controllers Without Reverser on Axis"
-    For controllers without Reverser the lowest setting is `IDLE`.
+    For controllers without Reverser, the lowest setting is `IDLE`.
     Pull your controller levers all the way back into the `IDLE` position.
     <p/>
     ![Idle Position](../../assets/flypados3/throttle-calibration/idle.png "Idle Position"){loading=lazy}